← All Conditions

 This is the question almost every patient arrives with, and it deserves a straight answer.
 The delay is not because the condition is obscure to thoracic surgeons — it is well recognised.
 The delay happens because the clue is a pattern that crosses two specialties.

 The chest symptoms are seen by respiratory physicians or emergency teams; the periods are the territory of gynaecology; and the link between them — the cyclical timing — is easy to miss when no single clinician is looking at the whole picture at once.
-A BJOG 2024 study found that a diagnostic delay of more than five years is common.
+In the UK, endometriosis now takes an average of around nine years to diagnose (Endometriosis UK), and for thoracic endometriosis the delay is often longer still.
 That is a structural gap in how care is organised, not a failing on your part, and certainly not a sign your previous doctors were careless.

 The practical consequence is reassuring: once the timing is joined up, the diagnosis usually follows quickly, and the treatment is effective.
 The most useful thing you can do is keep a simple record of when symptoms occur relative to your cycle, and raise the possibility directly.
 Recognising the pattern is the step that unlocks everything else.